Nutrition

 - Sweet potatoes – I used 3 medium sized sweet potatoes for this.

 - Extra Firm Silken Tofu – make sure you use silken tofu for this recipe.
 Regular tofu (firm/extra firm) will result in something very unpleasant because it has a completely different texture and taste.
 Silken tofu can be found at most grocery stores and also online.
 There are two types – refrigerated and shelf-stable.
-I like to buy the shelf-stable brand Mori-Nu, specifically their Extra Firm Silken Tofu.
+I like to buy the shelf-stable brand Mori-Nu, specifically their Extra Firm Silken Tofu, but any silken tofu will work!

 - Vanilla – I will likely never not add vanilla to sweet recipes!